tbnorth/loadest_conf/README.md

 using the Nile inputs listed on the command line.
 The rest of the setup would be taken from `mississippi.yaml`.

+Running LOADEST in the created folder will generate outputs.

 ## Usage

 ```